JuliaData/DataFrames.jl/docs/src/man/importing_and_exporting.md

 ## JLD2 Files

-A convenient format for reading and writing DataFrames in JLD2 which saves and loads Julia data structures in a format comprising a subset of HDF5.
+A convenient format for reading and writing data frames in JLD2, which saves and loads Julia data structures in a format comprising a subset of HDF5.
 Unlike several other formats, JLD2 preserves custom Types.
-The save and load functions, provided by FileIO, provide a mechanism to read/write `DataFrame` from/to a JLD2 file.
+The `save` and `load` functions, provided by FileIO.jl, allow to read/write a data frame from/to a JLD2 file.

-A `DataFrame` can be saved as a JLD2 file at path `output.jld2` using
+A data frame can be saved as a JLD2 file output.jld2 using

 ```julia
 using FileIO
 using Pkg; Pkg.add("JLD2")